UNIVERSITY OF WISCONSIN River Falls

 University Physics Department)

-Scott Dewolf works on some cool laser stuff. (courtesy of Dr. McCann)
+Scott Dewolf works on a laser project. (courtesy of Dr. McCann)

 A photo of the Orion Nebula from our own observatory. (courtesy of Dr. Vonk)